neuripsInParis/neurips2023paris/index.md

-The Conference on Neural Information Processing Systems (abbreviated as NeurIPS) is the main machine learning conference.
+<a href="https://nips.cc/">The Conference on Neural Information Processing Systems</a> (abbreviated as NeurIPS) is one of the main machine learning conference.
+NeurIPS@Paris 2022 is a 2-day event that takes place at Sorbonne Université on the 23^{rd} and 24^{th} of November.
+Its primary focus is to provide a human scale environment that is conducive to exciting scientific exchanges and networking within the machine learning community.

 ## Venue